gwcbi/phylobang/pathoscope.md

 #### Welcome to the metagenomics with PathoScope tutorial for the [International Conference on Bioinformatics and Biostatistics for Agriculture, Health, and Environment](http://dept.ru.ac.bd/stat/bio-conference/) at the [University of Rajshahi](http://www.ru.ac.bd), Bangladesh.

 In this tutorial, we will learn how to go from reads to taxonomic profiling using PathoScope 2.0.
 The program is command line based so we need to use the Terminal in Unix-based systems such as Linux and Mac.
-Unfortunately, one of the dependencies of PathoScope uses a Unix-only program, which makes PathoScope unsuitable for Windows machines.
+On Windows machines, the syntax is the same, however, you have to make sure that you have PathoScope's dependencies installed and on your Environmental variable.
 Finally, you can check out a more in-depth tutorial in the **PathoScope** repo [here](https://github.com/PathoScope/PathoScope/raw/master/pathoscope2.0_v0.02_tutorial.pdf).

 ### Activity for today